 Dependent care costs include:

-■ transportation to and from the program sites at the federal mileage rate (57.5 cents as of January 2020) or the cost of public transportation.
-You can call DTA to verbally report your car transportation costs.
+- transportation to and from the program sites at the federal mileage rate (65.5 cents per mile as of January 2023) or the cost of public transportation.

-You can self-declare your dependent care costs.
-See What information can I self-declare?
+You can self-declare your dependent costs See What information can I self-declare?

 Dependent care for disabled/elder adults